Television floor manager?

 See how well you suit this job in Career Planner.

 You can enter this area of work with any degree or HND, but the following subjects may be particularly helpful:

-Entry without a degree or HND is common as most floor managers have worked their way up to this position from a more junior or related role.
+Entry without a degree or HND is common and many floor managers have worked their way up to this position from a more junior or related role.

 A driving licence is useful.
-Foreign language skills are also helpful if you intend to work abroad.
+Foreign language skills are helpful if you intend to work abroad.

 Some independent television companies have graduate opportunities, which operate on an individual company basis.
 These are likely to be advertised on their websites, in the local press or in The Guardian and Broadcast magazine.

 The development of satellite and cable television has created more opportunities throughout the industry as a whole, but current trends in programming mean there is less demand for floor managers.

 When opportunities arise, appointments are made for each production on a freelance basis.
 Freelance floor managers may spend periods of time out of work.